carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 ## Bonus Content: More Styling with Fence Divs (Demonstration Only)

 Quarto also allows some cool styling using colons to create *fenced divs*.
-The advantage of using fenced divs is that you may section styling/layout to pieces of your content more easily and using an unified and syntax across different types of outputs.
+The advantage of using fenced divs is that you may section styling/layout to pieces of your content more easily, using an unified and syntax, while also protecting and preserving formatting across different types of outputs.
 Essentially, these will adopt the following structure:

-- Start and end with an equal number of colons `:` being minimum of 3 `:::`
+- Start and end with an equal number of colons being minimum of 3 `:::`
 - Add curly brackets to indicate the start/end of a class or name, e.g., `{.class}`

 We won't have time to cover these extensively, but let's take a look at a few examples.